swt30/thesis/chapters/05-migration/05-migration.md

 ### My treatment of phase transitions

-My solver traces an adiabat through the envelope of the planet, and this adiabat's path depends on the equation of state: it is calculated from the thermal expansion coefficient $\alpha$, which I evaluate directly from the EOS by taking a partial derivative in the temperature direction.^[@Eq:thermal-expansion]
+My solver traces an adiabat through the envelope of the planet, and this adiabat's path depends on the equation of state: it is calculated from the thermal expansion coefficient $\alpha$, which I evaluate directly from the EOS by taking a partial derivative in the temperature direction.^[See @eq:thermal-expansion.]
 This poses a problem: how do we treat the boundaries between phases?
 Do we enforce continuity of temperature and pressure across the phase boundaries, or do we allow for discontinuities?
 When I wrote the solver, I was therefore forced to make a choice about how to handle these phase transitions within the adiabatic interior.